bwright70/Guide-to-Legos/Circles.md

 The first pattern is verticle.

 Select the four studs.
-Make distance #Width or 8mm, Set instances as 2, and click the box next to centered to make it symmetric.
+Make distance #Width(8mm), Set instances as 2, and click the box next to centered to make it symmetric.
 Use the reference sketch we just made as the direction

 Now for the other pattern.